geotools/geotools/docs/user/unsupported/mbstyle/spec.rst

 step
 ^^^^

-Produces discrete, stepped results by evaluating a piecewise-constant function defined by pairs of input and output values ("stops").
+Produces discrete, stepped results by evaluating a piece wise-constant function defined by pairs of input and output values ("stops").
 The ``input`` may be any numeric expression (e.g.,  ``["get", "population"]``).
 Stop inputs must be numeric literals in strictly ascending order.
 Returns the output value of the stop just less than the input, or the first input if the input is less than the first stop.

 ::